Skip to content

 • email: Your email address.
 Used in pyproject.toml author field.

 • github_username: Your GitHub username.
-Used to build repo URLs, the GitHub Pages docs URL, and the PyPI profile link.
+Used for the "Created by" link in the README and the PyPI profile link.
+Defaults github_repo_owner to this value.

 • project_name: The human-readable name of your project.
 Used in documentation headings and the README.
 Spaces and any characters are fine.